th2-net/th2-docs/content/common/core/_index.md

 weight: 20
 ---

-This section provides detailed information about the functionality and configuration of the th2 boxes of the type <term term="core">Core</term>.
+This section provides detailed information about the functionality and configuration of <term term="core">core</term> th2 boxes.
 <!--more-->

 ## Contents